Continual Road-Scene Semantic Segmentation via Feature-Aligned Symmetric Multi-Modal Network: Conclusions

 \section{Conclusions}

-In this work, we introduced a LiDAR and RGB multimodal approach that addresses some limitations of previous research, devising a fully multimodal architecture that is able to work even in the presence of a single modality.
-This is achieved by changing the asymmetrical model structure into a symmetrical one, and by introducing a tightly-coupled feature representation between the RGB and LiDAR branches, enforced by additional loss functions.\\ Results show that our method reaches state-of-the-art results with an overall average gain of $16.6\%$ mIoU on the RGB predictions and $21.9\%$ mIoU on the LiDAR predictions with respect to PMF.
-Particularly, our model strongly outperforms its competitor, especially in the case of a unimodal setup: the cross-modality alignment leads the modality other than the input one, to obtain the best performance.\\ Further, we devise class-incremental continual learning on top of our model.
-We employ knowledge distillation and inpainting strategies to avoid \textit{catastrophic forgetting} of unseen classes in an \textit{overlapped} scenario \cite{michieli2019,Camuffo_2023_CVPR}, applying supervision on the same modality, on both or on one modality to the other.
-Results prove that our method is effective also in a multimodal continual learning setup.
+In this work \cut{ we propose} a LiDAR and RGB multimodal architecture that can work even in the presence of a single modality.
+This is achieved by changing the asymmetrical model structure into a symmetrical one, and by introducing a tightly-coupled feature representation between the RGB and LiDAR branches, enforced by additional loss functions.

+Results show that our method reaches state-of-the-art results with an overall average gain of $16.6\%$ mIoU on the RGB predictions and $21.9\%$ mIoU on the LiDAR predictions with respect to PMF \cite{zhuang2021perceptionaware}, outperforming competitors, especially in the case of an unimodal setup.
+Furthermore, we devise class-incremental continual learning on top of our model: we employ knowledge distillation and inpainting strategies to avoid \textit{catastrophic forgetting} \cut{applying} supervision on the same modality, on both or from one to the other.
+Results prove our method effectiveness also in a multimodal continual learning setup.